TristanNguyen2311/Manufacturing-Sale-Performance-Analysis-SQL-in-BigQuery/README.md

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?
-This project queries and analyzes user interactions, shopping patterns, and product performance to:
+This project queries and analyzes :
-✔️ Identify customer behavior
+✔️
-✔️ Enhance user experience
+✔️
-✔️ Improve conversion rates
+✔️
-✔️ Optimize marketing strategies
+✔️

 ### 👤 Who is this project for?
 ✔️ Data Analysts & Business Analysts